 MEET THE MINISTER

 Newland is going through a time of change as we look towards the future.
 This follows a review of our ministry and use of our facilities to ensure that they promote engagement with our local community.
 We are benefitting from a variety of ministers and lay preachers who are leading our services.
-Rev Anne Butler is the Minister at Newland and also at Pt Elliot Uniting Church as we work together to create one congregation with two services.
+Rev Anne Butler is the Minister at Newland and Pt Elliot and we have formed one congrgation known as Newland-Pt Elliot Uniting Church and worship in two locations.